pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

 ## extends [Advanced]

 The `extends` field allows the import of other libraries into the current one.
-These are read in the order given prior to importing the current file.
-If two records have the same name then newer record updates the older one according to the rules in "Merging" below.
+The rules by which they are merged are detailed below.

 Examples of use:
 ```